bridgecrewio/redshirts/README.md

                           the REDSHIRTS_TOKEN environment variable.
 This token must be tied to a user that has sufficient visibility of the repo(s) being counted.
 See the description below for how to create this token.
-  -u, --username=<value>  (required) Your Bitbucket username associated with the provided app token
+  -u, --username=<value>  Your Bitbucket username associated with the provided app token.
+If provided, then Redshirts
+                          will use Basic authentication with this username and token.
+If omitted, then Redshirts will use Bearer auth with the provided token.

 REPO SPECIFICATION FLAGS
   --days=<value>